miing/mci_migo_packages_selenium-simple-test/docs/index.rst

  * headless (xvfb) mode
  * screenshots on errors

-Test output can be displayed to the console, saved as an HTML report, or JUnit-compatible XML for compatibility with CI systems.
+Test output is displayed to the console and optionally saved as JUnit-compatible XML for compatibility with CI systems.